How Often Should My Roof be Inspected?

 Typically, an inspector will start inside the commercial building to identify any clear signs of water leakage.
 It’s often easier to locate where a leak is coming from inside a building.
 An example of this could be if water is leaking down directly below a vent stack, then that vent stack is probably the source of the leak.

-After inspecting from the inside of the building, the inspector will get onto the roof itself and examine the parapet walls for cracks, uplifted seams, or other deficiencies, starting with the perimeter.
+After inspecting from inside the building, the inspector will get onto the roof itself and examine the parapet walls for cracks, uplifted seams, or other deficiencies, starting with the perimeter.
 This area is known for issues since the roof’s edges can experience increased wind uplift pressure.

 Your inspector may also take several other steps to inspect your roof to detect problems the human eye can’t spot.
 They may employ infrared technology or moisture scanners to detect these other problems.
 Inspectors will also take a core sample of your roof to understand your roof’s construction better.